arqtrad/archlit/article.md

 housing" in Trás-os-Montes, the far northwestern region of Portugal [@casa:1895I1, 21], and leaves it at that.
-The first short piece in *Arte Portugeza*, written by Pereira with drawings by Casanova [@rodrigues:2016origens, 34] expands this comment into a description of the main characteristics of such a "Portuguese house," which he holds is prevalent also further south, in the Beira Alta region.
+The first short piece in *Arte Portugeza*, written by Pereira with drawings by Casanova [@rodrigues:2016origens, 34] ([@Fig:casanova]) expands this comment into a description of the main characteristics of such a "Portuguese house," which he holds is prevalent also further south, in the Beira Alta region.

 It is essentially
 a rural building type with only a few urban derivatives.
 Two drawings